1990 Michigan Wolverines football team

 The 1990 Michigan Wolverines football team was an American football team that represented the University of Michigan as a member of the Big Ten Conference during the 1990 NCAA Division I-A football season.
-In their first year under head coach Gary Moeller, the Wolverines compiled a 9–3 record (6–2 in conference gams), outscored opponents by a total of 354 to 195, and finished in a four-way tie for the Big Ten championship.
-They defeated No. 15 Ole Miss in the Gator Bowl and were ranked No. 7 in the final AP Poll.
+In their first year under head coach Gary Moeller, the Wolverines compiled a 9–3 record (6–2 in conference games), outscored opponents by a total of 354 to 195, and finished in a four-way tie for the Big Ten championship.
+They defeated No. 15 Ole Miss in the Gator Bowl and were ranked No. 7 in the final AP poll and No. 8 in the final Coaches Poll.

 The team's statistical leaders included quarterback Elvis Grbac with 1,615 passing yards and 17 touchdown passes, running back Jon Vaughn with 1,236 rushing yards, wide receiver Desmond Howard with 57 receptions for 858 yards, and placekicker J. D. Carlson with 95 points scored (42 extra points, 16 field goals).

-Defensive back Tripp Welborne won Michigan's most valuable player award and was a consensus first-team All-American.
+Defensive back Tripp Welborne won Michigan's most valuable player award and was a consensus first-team pick on the 1990 All-America college football team.
 Offensive tackle Greg Skrepenak and guard Dean Dingman also won first-team All-America honors.

-Eight Michigan players won first-team honors on the 1990 All-Big Ten Conference football team: Vaughn (AP-1; Coaches-1); Howard (AP-1); Dingman (AP-1; Coaches-1); Skrepenak (AP-1; Coaches-1); Welborne (AP-1, Coaches-1); Carlson (AP-1); offensive tackle Tom Dohring (Coaches-1); and linebacker Erick Anderson (AP-1);
+The team played its home games at Michigan Stadium in Ann Arbor, Michigan.